 The world is full of restaurants where people come to sit, to enjoy each other’s company, and of course to eat.
 Karma Kitchen is a little different.
 As one of the more local projects of ServiceSpace, Karma Kitchen is a restaurant that offers individuals the possibility to be a server one day, and a guest the next.
 In this radical place, there is more laughing, more cheer, and more spontaneity than in most restaurants.
 Here one can come alone and leave feeling a part of a big family and an even bigger ideal – to live a life based on the generosity and service to others. - Vlad Moskovski

-Part of the idea is that this is a special experience for the volunteers.
-As a volunteer, you’re serving the food, but you also making a conscious effort to be more open to a feeling of connecting with the people you’re serving, and anyone in the restaurant, actually.
-In this attentive openness, you might learn that someone has just come to town, or they’re on their way somewhere.
+Part of the idea is that it's a special experience for the volunteers.
+As a volunteer, you’re serving the food, but you're also making a conscious effort to be open to connecting with the people you’re serving - and to anyone in the restaurant, actually.
+You might learn that someone has just come to town, for instance, or they’re on their way somewhere.
 Maybe someone wants to sing a song, or an anniversary has just happened.
-There’s any number of things that can be revealed, and if something has been discovered about one of the guests that might be shared with the whole restaurant, the waiter might check to see if the guest is willing and alert the maitre d’.
+Any number of things that can come to light.
+If something that would be good to share has been discovered, and the guest is willing, the waiter alerts the maitre d’ who will introduce the guest to whole room.
 So this is an added dimension where all those who are volunteering are alert to hidden possibilities.

-Of course, for the volunteer, there’s also the experience of just trying to meet the basic demands of being a good waiter or dishwasher.
-It just so happens that at the restaurant [Taste of Himalayas], which is where Karma Kitchen is in Berkeley, CA, there’s a man named Juan who is the most extraordinary dishwasher.
-One time, as a volunteer, I was washing dishes in the back of the restaurant.
-I was muddling along as best I could wrestling the dirty dishes, spraying them, and loading them into this commercial machine.
+Of course, for the volunteer, there’s also the experience of just trying to meet the basic standards of being a good waiter or dishwasher.
+It happens that at the restaurant [Taste of Himalayas], which is where Karma Kitchen happens once a week in Berkeley, CA, there’s a man, Juan, who is the most extraordinary dishwasher.
+One time, as a volunteer, I was washing dishes in the back of the restaurant and muddling along as best I could, spraying them and wrestling them into this old commercial washing machine.

-Watching Juan showed me how much we miss in this culture by overlooking the maestros who exist in every field of endeavor.
-We celebrate the maestro who is the conductor of the orchestra, but no one like Juan gets celebrated.
-I watched Juan wash dishes.
-I actually watched very carefully, and I saw that he had mastered something to such a degree that it deserved my real feeling of respect and honor.
+Seeing Juan take care of those dishes showed me how much we miss in this culture by overlooking the maestros who exist in every field of endeavor.
+We celebrate the maestro who conducts of the great orchestra, but real maestros like Juan rarely, if ever, get celebrated.
+I was so impressed, I actually watched Juan very carefully.
+I realized that he'd mastered something to such a degree it deserved a real feeling of respect and honor.

 So Karma Kitchen is a place in which one has all kinds of fresh impressions, like my impression of Juan.
-I think it’s because the basic premise is novel and unexpected.
+I think it’s because the basic premise is so unexpected.
 It’s really an exploration of what happens when you actually try to act from generosity and service.

 Richard: Karma Kitchen